Robert Strange (engraver): Early life

 The eldest son of David Strang of Kirkwall in Orkney, by his second wife Jean, daughter of Malcolm Scollay of Hunton, he was born at Kirkwall on 14 July 1721.
 He entered the office of a brother, a lawyer in Edinburgh.
 He then was apprenticed to Richard Cooper, the elder, an engraver, for six years.

+Strange fought in the rising of 1745.
+While with the army at Inverness, he engraved a plate for the bank-notes of the planned Stuart government.
+The plate was lost but subsequently found in a peat bog and purchased for The West Highland Museum by D.Y.
+Cameron, a skilled etcher, who printed some notes from it.